Advice > Consulting

 Unless you specifically receive a rejection letter, you still stand a chance to get to the live case interviews.

-If you do get a rejection email, you have to wait for 1 to 2 years until you can re-apply.
+If you do get a rejection email, you have to wait for one to two years until you can re-apply.

 2. BCG online case question types